Recruiting photography for school that looks natural

 Nikon D4, ISO 3200, f/6.3, 1/80, 28-300mm, White Balance: Flash

 Have you been getting photos like this with your off-camera flash?
-The reason for it is you have a mixed lighting situation.
-The background is tungsten or 3200º Kelvin, and the subject has flash or 5500º Kelvin.
+You have a mixed lighting situation.
+The background is tungsten, or 3200º Kelvin, and the subject has flash, or 5500º Kelvin.

 With Lightroom 12.2.1 Release and later, you can use a mask to select the background.
 The AI in Lightroom does a pretty good job, and then you can color-correct your images this way.
-However, If you do this on camera, as shown here, it is even faster than having the select images and correct backgrounds.
+However, if you do this on camera, as shown here, it is even faster than having to select pictures and correct backgrounds.
 While you can do multiple photos in Lightroom, you still have to take the time to check each one to see if the mask worked.
 This takes too much time compared to using colored gels to change your flash to match the ambient color temperature.

 Nikon D4, ISO 3200, f/6.3, 1/80, 28-300mm, White Balance: Tungsten

-I prefer to put on the orange gel over the flash and then use my ExpoDisc to get a custom white balance by pointing the lens to the flash with the ExpoDisc in front to help me get an accurate skin tone for the subject.
+I prefer to put on the orange gel over the flash and then use my ExpoDisc to get a custom white balance.
+I point the lens to the flash with the ExpoDisc in front to help me get an accurate skin tone for the subject.

-Nikon SB-900 with the gel kit with the flash and the two covers.
+Nikon SB-900 with the gel kit, the flash, and the two covers.
 One at the bottom holds the gels, and the other cover is a diffusion filter.
 You can use the gels with the diffusion filter as well.
 There are two green and two orange filters.
 You can test these, and depending on the lights in the room, one may work better than the other.

 The gel slides into the plastic cover, and the hole lines up with a raised piece.
 When you do, the little white squares will automatically adjust your camera to the correct white balance when on the camera hotshoe.